opengeospatial/e-learning/source/wmts/text/overview.rst

-wmts - Overview
+WMTS - Overview
 ======================

 Audience
 --------
-Students that are ...
+Students who are familiar with web services and are seeking an overview of WMTS.

 Learning Objectives
 -------------------

 At the completion of the module students will be able to:

-- Explain what is WMTS
+- Explain what WMTS is
 - Describe what can be done with WMTS
-- Use WMTS to ...
+- Understand the main operations of WMTS
-- Use WMTS to ...
+- Understand how to issue various WMTS requests
+- Be able to find a WMTS endpoint and access it from a client

 Prerequisites
 -------------

 The following modules are prerequisites:

+- :doc:`../../fundamental-concepts/text/index`
 - :doc:`../../ogc-standards/text/index`
-- :doc:`../../wms/text/index`